wojciechszutryk/wojciechszutryk/README.md

 # 👋 Hi there
 My name is Wojciech.

-🔭 I’m currently working in SwarmCheck
+🔭 I’m currently working in StoneX Financial LTD.

 😄 I have a bachelor of science degree in Computer Science and Geodesy and Cartography.